Adopt an Adult Cat

 People often choose a kitten because they believe they can “mould” the kitten’s personality to be whatever they want.
 This is a myth!
 Cats are notoriously independent and resistant to “moulding.”
 Despite your best efforts, that adorable kitten you’ve fallen in love with may grow up to be an aloof loner and not the lap cat you wanted.
 This is the cat you’ll be spending the next 15 to 20 years with, not that cute kitten.

 If you have small children and your heart is set on adopting a kitten, are you prepared to supervise your child’s interactions with the kitten at all times?
 Kittens are fragile and very vulnerable to injury.
-In addition, a kitten that is overhandled, or handled roughly may bite or scratch without a warning.
-A “teenage” or adult cat that is accustomed to children are more tolerant, knows what to expect from children and will give a warning or leave when it’s had enough.
+In addition, a kitten that is over-handled, or handled roughly, may bite or scratch without a warning.
+A “teenage” or adult cat that is accustomed to children is more tolerant, knows what to expect from children and will give a warning or leave when it has had enough.
 The AlleyCATS Alliance Society has adult cats that have lived successfully and happily with children.
 Let us help you find one of these cats.